andli/munin/README.md

 Each face can be customized with any color and label.
 See `config.example.json` for the default configuration values.

 The device will flash the configured color briefly when switching faces.

+### Configuration Persistence

+**Client-side**: Your color preferences are saved in the client configuration file (`~/.munin/config.json`) and persist across client restarts.

+**Device-side**: The XIAO nRF52840 device stores color configurations in volatile RAM only.
+This means:
+- Color settings are sent from the client to the device each time they connect via Bluetooth
+- If the device is power-cycled or reset while disconnected from the client, it will revert to built-in default colors until the client reconnects and sends the current configuration
+- For normal usage where the client runs continuously, this provides seamless color persistence

 ### Settings UI